adobe/brackets/README.md

 Welcome to Brackets! [![Build Status](https://travis-ci.org/adobe/brackets.svg?branch=master)](https://travis-ci.org/adobe/brackets)
 -------------------

-This is an early version of Brackets, a code editor for HTML, CSS and JavaScript that's *built* in HTML, CSS and JavaScript.
+Brackets is a code editor for HTML, CSS and JavaScript that's *built* in HTML, CSS and JavaScript.

 What makes Brackets different from other web code editors?